siciliaam/Attendance-ChatBot/README.md

-The code is an example of a simple attendance chatbot that will record each attendance data when the user sends a message in the form of a photo with the description 'Present', 'Permission', or 'Field'.
-The bot will save data such as attendance time, date, and username.
-The platform used is Telegram.
+This project demonstrates a simple Telegram chatbot designed to record attendance data whenever a user sends a photo with specific descriptions such as 'Present', 'Permission', or 'Field'.
+The bot captures key information, including the username, attendance time, and date, ensuring an easy and efficient way to track attendance.
+The platform used for building the bot is Telegram, and the Bot Token can be obtained through the BotFather on Telegram to activate the bot.
+This chatbot serves as a practical tool for automating attendance tracking in various scenarios.

 The Bot Token can be obtained from the BotFather on Telegram.